Fantasy Football (film): Plot

-Everything changes when Callie discovers something extraordinary: a glitch in the video game Madden NFL 23 seems to grant her real-world control over her dad’s moves on the field.
-After testing the theory during a game and seeing Bobby suddenly perform like a superstar, Callie and her friends realize that the video game has somehow synced with real-life NFL performances.
-What begins as a fun secret experiment quickly turns into a magical way for Callie to restore her dad’s legacy and help him become the player he was always meant to be.
+One stormy night, Callie discovers a glitch in Madden NFL 23 that seems to grant her real-world control over Bobby's moves on the field.
+After testing the theory and seeing Bobby suddenly perform like a superstar, Callie and her new friends in the school's robotics club realize the game has somehow synced with real-life performance.
+Discreetly, Callie begins taking control of Bobby and helping him succeed.

-As Bobby’s game drastically improves, he becomes a media sensation, and the Falcons begin winning games.
-Callie, hiding behind the scenes, juggles the responsibilities of high school, friendships, and controlling her dad’s every move on the field—literally.
-However, things get complicated when the strain of keeping the secret starts affecting their relationship.
-Bobby begins to believe his success is truly his own doing, while Callie starts to question the morality of controlling someone else's life, even for a good cause.
+As Bobby drastically improves, he becomes a media sensation and the Falcons begin winning games.
+Callie, hiding behind the scenes, juggles the responsibilities of high school and controlling her dad's every move on the field.
+However, Bobby begins to believe his success is truly his own doing whereas Callie starts to question the morality of controlling someone else's life, even for a good cause, leading to their relationship being strained.